How I Struggled In School As a Visual-Spatial Learner. There’s a Solution.

 I think we can all agree that when a child is having difficulties, it’s best to get to the truth of the problem, seek resolution and support the child at the earliest possible age.

 One highly visual-spatial third grader was refusing to go to school and daily cutting herself on the arm.
-Her parents of were told by a mental health professional that their daughter may have ADHD and depression.
+Her parents were told by a mental health professional that their daughter may have ADHD and depression.
 Medication was suggested.
 Instead, the parents decided to pull the child from school.
 The child stopped cutting immediately and was exhibiting happy behavior.
 This was only the beginning of their journey in discovering what their child needed.
 But these parents took a risk and trusted their own knowledge of their child.

-I hope our public school system can learn from the techniques with which these micro-schools are finding success.
+I hope our public school system can learn from the techniques with which these micro-schools and homeschoolers are finding success.
 It goes without saying that many parents cannot afford to homeschool or pay for a private school.
 I think I speak for many parents who have discovered a successful educational fit for their child, that there is great concern in our school systems’ ability to educate every child well.